Boltonia caroliniana

 Boltonia caroliniana, common name Carolina doll's-daisy, is a North American species of plants in the family Asteraceae.
 It is found only in the southeastern United States, primarily in the states of North Carolina, South Carolina, and Virginia with a few isolated populations in western Georgia.

 Boltonia caroliniana is a perennial herb up to 200 cm (80 inches) tall.
 It has many daisy-like flower heads with white or lilac ray florets and yellow disc florets.

 The Carolina doll's-daisy can grow to 4–6 feet tall, with a waxy smooth stem and leaves.
 Tends to be bushier than B. asteroides.
 It lacks wings on the seeds, unlike B. diffusa.
+NatureServe assigns Boltonia caroliniana a global conservation rank of G4?, indicating that the species is apparently secure, although some uncertainty remains.